harlan-zw/nuxt-seo/README.md

 app layout.

 This component will set the default meta tags for your app.
-It's important to have this run before any page specific meta tags are set.
+It's important to have this run before any page-specific meta tags are set.

 _app.vue_